How Hormonal Birth Control Can Inhibit Strength and Performance: A Personal Story

 Talk To Your Doctor About Benefits and Side Effects of Birth Control

 Of course, every woman needs to decide along with her doctor what is best for her body.
-Our bodies may be different, and what worked for me may not work for you (evidenced by some of those stories I read on the internet the night before my procedure).
+Our bodies may be different, and what worked for me may not work for you (evidenced by some of those stories I read online the night before my procedure).
 There are pros and cons to any choice you make.
 I encourage you to talk to your doctor about the benefits and potential side effects of different birth control options.
 Even with sedentary women, this is a meaningful conversation to have with your doctor.

 As a personal trainer, information about how hormonal birth control could affect progress was not a part of my studies or continuing education.
 My doctor never mentioned it, and this information was not on my radar.

-Maybe I missed a health class or glossed over a doctor's conversation when I was younger because I was not athletic back then, but this shocked me that these side effects are not more well-known and discussed, especially among female athletes.
+Maybe I missed a health class or glossed over a doctor's conversation when I was younger because I was not athletic back then, but it shocked me that these side effects are not more well-known and discussed, especially among female athletes.

 A year later, I couldn't be happier about my choice to switch to the non-hormonal copper IUD.
 I will request another hormone panel when I have my yearly exam and will likely get another DEXA scan, but I don't need to see numbers on paper when I can see the mirror results.